 The Giant Cello Ensemble

-As the culmination of eight days of Cello festivities and hard work on the 20th anniversary Cello Festival Summer School, based in Tarland, the Giant Cello Ensemble will be full of joie de vivre!
-Always incredibly popular, this concert mixes music to suit all tastes, played at the highest level by professionals and conservatoire students joined by local cello-playing enthusiasts.
+As the culmination of eight days of Cello festivities and hard work on the121st anniversary Cello Festival Summer School, based in Tarland, the Giant Cello Ensemble will be full of joie de vivre!
+Always incredibly popular, this concert mixes music to suit all tastes, from Haydn and Schubert to Mahler and Faure and including Mussorgsky’s atmospheric Night on a Bare Mountain.
+All played at the highest level by professionals and conservatoire students joined by local cello-playing enthusiasts.